Independent African news, markets, culture and politics.

 Russian nuclear agency issues update on Iran’s Bushehr plant — RT World News

 During the escalation that began with US‑Israeli attacks on Iran in late February, Rosatom reduced its on‑site staff from about 700 specialists to a core team of 20.
 The reduction followed a series of incidents in March and April, including a projectile impact near the plant’s perimeter that killed a security guard.
-Likhachev said the company is prepared to redeploy its full workforce to Iran once the security situation stabilises.
+Likhachev said the company is ready to redeploy its full workforce to Iran once the security situation stabilises.

 Unit 1 entered commercial operation in 2013.
-Construction of Units 2 and 3 – additional Russian‑designed reactors intended to expand generation capacity – has been underway since 2016.
+Construction of Units 2 and 3—additional Russian‑designed reactors intended to expand generation capacity—has been underway since 2016.
 Likhachev noted that work at the site is slowly resuming, with roughly 2,200 Iranian contractors returning to focus on reinforcement and concrete work on Unit 2.

-The continued operation of Bushehr underlines the plant’s strategic importance to Iran’s energy infrastructure and its role in regional nuclear dynamics.
+The Bushehr project has a long history.
+Initiated in the mid‑1970s by a West German firm, construction was halted after the 1979 Islamic Revolution.
+Rosatom revived the stalled effort in the 1990s, ultimately delivering the first reactor that now supplies power to Iran’s national grid.
+The continued operation of Bushehr underscores the plant’s strategic importance to Iran’s energy infrastructure and its role in regional nuclear dynamics.
 Rosatom’s assurances of safety and its readiness to restore full staffing will be closely watched as diplomatic and military pressures evolve in the Gulf region.

 Ifunanya